FIWARE/tutorials.Identity-Management/README.md

 * Port `3005` has been  exposed for HTTP traffic so we can display the web page and interact with the REST API.

 > **Note** The HTTP protocols is being used for demonstration purposes only.
-> In a production environment, all OAuth2 Authentication should occur over HTTPS, to avoid sending
+> In a production environment, all access should occur over HTTPS, to avoid sending
 > any sensitive information using plain-text.

 The `idm` container is driven by environment variables as shown: